About Newham Community Schools Trust

 Equal Partners: At all times the partners will strive for consensus in decision making, recognising that each school has both strengths and weaknesses.
 We will be respectful of each school’s distinctive ethos and identity, while the schools will work collaboratively to fulfil the our mission, vision and values.

-Transparency: All those involved in the running and oversight of NCST, the NCST Federation and the schools will be open and honest in their dealings with each other.
+Transparency: All those involved in the running and oversight of NCST and our schools will be open and honest in their dealings with each other.

 Subsidiarity: Decisions are to be taken at the level nearest to those affected by those decisions which is compatible with the principles of solidarity and support for the common good, avoiding unnecessary bureaucracy and aiming in so far as possible to make changes to established practices only where it can be demonstrated there is a reasonable need.

-Solidarity: All those with responsibility for the schools share a particular commitment to the mutual support of all schools for whom NCST and the NCST Federation are responsible, especially those that are in need of assistance at any particular time.
+Solidarity: All those with responsibility for the schools share a particular commitment to the mutual support of all schools for whom NCST is responsible, especially those that are in need of assistance at any particular time.

-The Common Good: All recognise their responsibility towards the common good, not just of the Schools for whom the bodies working in partnership are responsible and the wider family of Newham schools, but of all of the families and communities in the areas served.
+The Common Good: All recognise their responsibility towards the common good, not just of the schools for which NCST is responsible, but of all of the families and communities in the areas we serve.